martinmqz/martinmqz/README.md

 I build tools that streamline workflows, clarify onboarding, and surface architectural nuance.
 My work often blends React, TypeScript, JavaScript (ES6+), accessibility, and DevOps automation to create systems that are intuitive, performant, and reusable.

-If you're into clean architecture, copy/paste-ready components, or subtle distinctions in frontend logic—feel free to explore, fork, or [reach out].
+If you're into clean architecture, copy/paste-ready components, or subtle distinctions in frontend logic—feel free to explore, fork, or [reach out](mailto:martin@webect.com).
 Always happy to chat architecture, onboarding clarity, or frontend nuance.
 You can also connect with me on [LinkedIn].

 ---